1/21/2025

 Executive Vice President and Chief Financial Officer

-And then I'll add something else is, while it's still relatively significant, our volume of construction loans to fund as we sit here today compared to what it was 12 and 18 months ago is down quite a bit.
-I would say about 100 to $120 million.
-So it's still a significant number, I think, overall to fund, but it's not as significant because in 2024, we funded a lot of that.
+And, Danny, this is Chuck.
+I'll add something else.
+While it's still relatively significant, our volume of construction loans to fund, as we sit here today, compared to what was 12 and 18 months ago, is down quite a bit.
+I would say about $100 to $120 million.
+So it's still a significant number, I think, overall at the fund.
+But it's not as significant because in 2024, we funded a lot of that.
 And the pipeline just isn't quite as strong as it was in the past.
 So long way of saying that the growth in the CRE will be a little bit lessened because of less funding of construction loans.

 speaker